Education & Outreach

 Required Documentation: Write 3-4 sentences on what you learned from each video.

 Description: Read a sustainability-related book of your choice and write about what you learned.
-Read"Walkable City" by Jeff Speck to be a part of the book club discussion on March 19th (see event here).
-Other recommendations include "Saving Us" by Katherine Hayhoe, "Regeneration: Ending the climate crisis in one generation" by Paul Hawken, "Refuge: An Unnatural History of Family and Place" by Terry Tempest Williams, and "The Big Fix" by Hal Harvey & Justin Gillis.
+Some recommendations include "Walkable City" by Jeff Speck, "Saving Us" by Katherine Hayhoe, "Regeneration: Ending the climate crisis in one generation" by Paul Hawken, "Refuge: An Unnatural History of Family and Place" by Terry Tempest Williams, and "The Big Fix" by Hal Harvey & Justin Gillis.

 Time Commitment: varies

-Required Documentation: Write 3-4 sentences on what you learned from the book.
+Required Documentation: Write 3-4 sentences about what book you read and what you learned.

 Description: It is sometimes easy to get lost in the doom and gloom of the effects of climate change and our future.
 Work through some of your climate anxiety and get creative!
 Write a poem or song about what climate change or sustainability means to you.